-The Citizen Science of Skin Care
+Skin Care Is a Science Experiment for Your Face

 For ingredients that do have evidence behind them, there are often caveats and unknowns that remain.

 Take the chemical compounds known as retinoids.
 “There is really good evidence behind topical retinoids exerting a positive antiaging benefit in skin,” Sachs says.
-They increase skin’s collagen production, and can combat hyperpigmentation.”
+They increase skin’s collagen production, and can combat hyperpigmentation.
 Prescription retinoids like tretinoin are a mainstay of dermatological antiaging treatment.
 But the form found in over-the-counter products—retinol—is what is known as a prodrug, meaning it doesn’t convert into the active form of retinoic acid until it’s in the body.
 Some studies have found retinol to be an effective antiaging treatment, though far less potent than tretinoin (and less irritating).
 But retinol is “extremely unstable and easily gets degraded to biologically inactive forms on exposure to light and air,” as one meta-analysis put it.

 With an over-the-counter product, “you don’t necessarily know how much of it you’re getting, or how active the ingredient is,” Sachs says.
 “Not that we know what the right concentration is.”
 Even the most dogged amateur skin-care scientist won’t be able to figure out what research doesn’t yet know, or what information is hidden by manufacturers.